jdhitsolutions/PSTypeExtensionTools/docs/about_PSTypeExtensionTools.md

 PS C:\> $x.GetPercent(110,4)
 34.5455
 ```
-To see what has been defined you can use Get-PSTypeExtension.
+To see what has been defined you can use `Get-PSTypeExtension`.
 You can choose to see all extensions or selected ones by member name.
 ```
 PS C:\> Get-PSTypeExtension system.int32